No Regrets for Our Youth is a 1946 Japanese film directed by Akira Kurosawa.

 No Regrets for Our Youth was Kurosawa's fourth feature film and the first to be made without wartime censorship from the government of Imperial Japan.
 It is an ode to the anti-war left in Japan that resisted the militaristic Japanese government.
-It might also be a sort of apology from Kurosawa himself, as he got his start in filmmaking by making propaganda films for the Japanese government.
+It might also be a sort of apology from Kurosawa himself, as he got his start in filmmaking by making propaganda films during the war.
 Star Setsuko Hara is best remembered for her role in the Yasujiro Ozu masterpiece Tokyo Story.

 - All Girls Want Bad Boys: He isn't a bad boy, exactly, but Noge's underground activism proves more attractive to Yukie than Itokawa's middle-class ordinariness.